Confessional Evangelical Lutheran Conference: History

 After the decline and dissolution of the Synodical Conference in the 1950s and 1960s, there was renewed interest for fellowship with other Lutheran church bodies.
 The Rev. Edgar Hoenecke called for a worldwide fellowship of Lutheran church bodies in the late 1960s.

 Over the years, many people advocated for an international Lutheran organization and did much to help bring it about.
 However, three people are noted as having some of the biggest influence in helping to bring about a new international Lutheran organization: Pres.
 Gerhard Wilde of the Evangelisch-Lutherische Freikirche (ELFK), Pres.
 George Orvick of the Evangelical Lutheran Synod (ELS), and Prof. Wilbert Gawrisch of the Wisconsin Evangelical Lutheran Synod (WELS).

 On April 27–29, 1993, the CELC was formed in Oberwesel, Germany with Lutheran church bodies from Africa, Asia, Australia, Europe, and North America.

 Today, the CELC consists of thirty-four Lutheran church bodies worldwide.

 Membership

 Member church bodies confess "the canonical books of the Old and New Testament as the verbally inspired and inerrant Word of God and submit to this Word of God as the only infallible rule and authority in all matters of doctrine, faith, and life."
 They also accept "the Confessions of the Evangelical Lutheran Church contained in the Book of Concord of 1580, not in so far as, but because they are a correct exposition of the pure doctrine of the Word of God."

 Members cannot be in fellowship with church bodies whose doctrine or practice deviate from the confessional standard of the CELC.
+In practice, this means CELC members cannot also be members of the International Lutheran Council (ILC) or the Lutheran World Federation (LWF).

 Member church bodies sorted by country/region in alphabetical order: